SirAndrii/chromeExtensionIneed/Readme.md

 - Open Chrome and navigate to chrome://extensions
 - Enable "Developer mode"
 - Click on "Load unpacked"
-- Select the folder extension from downloaded repository
+- Select the folder 'extension' from downloaded repository

 ## Usage
 - Navigate to a job listing page on Indeed.com